vishmimoney/Chat-App/README.md

 ## How it works

-A user can log in to the chat room providing a username.
-It enables the user to chat with the other users who have also joined the chat room.
+A user can join the chat room providing a username and he/she can send chat messages to other users who have also joined the chat room.

+When a user joins to the chat room a socket io connection will be established between the client and the server, and when a user sends a chat message, it will emit a chat message event and the event listener on the server will capture it.
+Upon the event capturing, the server will emit that event and all event listeners on the clients including the client of the user who initiated the message will capture it.
+That way all chat history will be available for all the clients and the chat window will be populated with the messages.
+Users can also delete the messages they have sent and it is implemented in the same way mentioned above.

 ## Design